-The course has three modules: The course has four modules:
+The course has three Modules: The course has four Modules:

-Common module: Reading to Write: Transition Common module: Texts and Human Experiences.
+Common module: Reading to Write: Common module: Texts and Human Experiences.

-to Senior English.
+Transition to Senior English.
 Module A: Textual Conversations; Module A: Narratives that Shape our World; Module B: Critical Study of Literature;

 Module B: Critical Study of Literature.
 Module C: The Craft of Writing.
-To be completed in stages with the other modules.
+To be completed in stages with the teacher.

-In addition, students will produce a writing
+In addition, students will produce a writing other Modules.